Rastercar/email-dispatcher/docs/dev_setup.md

 [WEB] SNS subscription confirmation link: https://sns.us-east-1.amazonaws.com/?Action=ConfirmSubscription&TopicArn=arn:aws:sns:...&Token=...
 ```

 Just click the link to activate the subscription.
-Now and every email with `"enableTracking": true` should publish its events to SNS, which
+Now every email with `"enableTracking": true` should publish its events to SNS, which
 will publish the events to the HTTPS endpoint to your PC.

 ## Available Environment variables